joshdavham/joshdavham/README.md

 ## Hi, I'm Josh 👋

-- I live in Canada 🇨🇦
+- I'm from Canada 🇨🇦

 - I'm ~~passionate~~ **obsessed** with second language acquistion

-- my other interests are in startups, data science and software development (in that order)
+- my other interests are in technology startups, software development and data science (in that order)

-- and I'm currently on a career break learning full stack web dev and Japanese ...see you in 2024! ✌️
+- and I'm currently on a career break learning full stack web dev and Japanese